ICST-Technion/W23_Drummer/README.md

 put images of the different screens here with some explination

 ## Libraries Used:
-* For the ESP code - BLE Libraries, TFLite and TFLite Micro
+* For the ESP code - BLE libraries, TFLite and TFLite Micro
 * For the Appliaction - flutter_blue